move-language/move/language/move-prover/doc/user/prover-guide.md

 > HINT: for local verification, you may want to set proc_cores to an aggressive number
 > (your actual cores) to speed up the turn-around cycle.

-> NOTE: To let the prover dump all the available toml options, use `move package prove -- --print-config`.
+> NOTE: To let the prover dump all the available toml options, use `move prove -- --print-config`.
 This
 > will, however, contain many more unrelated and potentially defunct experimental options.

 ## Prover Tests